Silent Atrial Fibrillation - A Dangerous Condition

-Atrial fibrillation (AF) is a type of arrhythmia, in which there is a problem with the rate or rhythm of the heart beat.
+Atrial fibrillation (AF) is a type of arrhythmia, in which there is a problem with the rate or rhythm of the heartbeat.
 During an arrhythmia, the heart can beat too fast, too slow or with an irregular rhythm.
 Normally, the heart contracts and relaxes to a regular beat.
 In atrial fibrillation, the two upper chambers of the heart, called atria, beat irregularly instead of beating effectively to move blood into the lower chambers, called ventricles.
 This occurs if rapid, disorganized electrical signals cause the atria to fibrillate, which means to contract very fast and irregularly.
 Therefore, the heart’s upper and lower chambers don’t work together in a synchronized manner.

-In the majority of the perosns suffering from Atrial Fibrillation, there occur some symptoms, which can lead to its diagnosis.
+In the majority of the persons suffering from Atrial Fibrillation, there occur some symptoms, which can lead to its diagnosis.
 Some of the common symptoms include palpitation, shortness of breath and chest pain.
 But there are many instances, in which Atrial Fibrillation takes place without any symptoms.
 This type of AF is called silent AF.

 In silent AF, there are some subtle symptoms, which one may notice if one is careful.
 The individuals suffering from silent AF may notice that there is a drop-off in how well they could do certain physical activity in a certain period of time, which they were able to perform easily previously.
-Such individuals may not notice palpitaion of the heart and shortness of breath but they may notice a change in how well they perform a certain physical activity.
+Such individuals may not notice palpitation of the heart and shortness of breath but they may notice a change in how well they perform a certain physical activity.
 They may notice a weakness or fatigue while performing a physical activity that they could perform easily before.
-Some other subtle symptoms may include lightheadedness, dizziness or confusion, which may point to a possibility of occurance of an episode of silent AF, if an individual has an underlying cause for it.
+Some other subtle symptoms may include lightheadedness, dizziness or confusion, which may point to a possibility of occurrence of an episode of silent AF, if an individual has an underlying cause for it.

 If an individual notices such changes during a routine physical activity or otherwise, the individual should immediately take one’s pulse as described below –

-- Use the clock with second hand to count the pulse in 15 seconds and then multiply by 4 to get the pulse per minute.
+- Use the clock with a second hand to count the pulse in 15 seconds and then multiply by 4 to get the pulse per minute.
 The normal pulse rate is 60 to 100 per minute.

 - If the person finds the pulse irregular or the rate is well above the normal upper limit, one should immediately call the doctor.